Alfonso Daniel Rodríguez Castelao: Early life and youth (1886–1929)

 In 1908 he obtained his degree in medicine from the University of Santiago de Compostela.
 During his university years Rodríguez Castelao joined the tuna, with which he visited Portugal in a number of occasions.
 He passed his doctorate in Madrid in 1909, where he began to gain some popularity as a caricaturist and cartoon artist.
 In fact, Rodríguez Castelao often admitted he only studied medicine to please the wishes of his father.
 He rarely practiced medicine professionally despite having the credentials for it.
 He eventually settled down in Rianxo, where he joined the political movement Acción Gallega ("Galician Action").
 As a caricaturist, Rodríguez Castelao focussed on the everyday in a humorous way, although after experiencing the Spanish Civil War, he turned to using his art to denounce the cruelties of Fascism in a collection of paintings.
 His paintings would also depict casual moments of Galician life and culture.

 In 1916, he moved to Pontevedra, where he joined the Irmandades da Fala ("Brotherhoods of the Language").
 Rodríguez Castelao developed an emotional attachment with Pontevedra and frequently claimed he wanted to be considered a native of that city; he even expressed a will to be buried there and not back in his original Rianxo or elsewhere.
 The city of Pontevedra was his last place of residence in Galicia.
+A plaque commemorates that he lived at number 1 Plaza de España in Pontevedra.
 Also in 1916, he participated in the Asembleia Nazonalista de Lugo ("Nationalist Assembly of Lugo"), signing a declaration for the history of Galician nationalism.

 In exile, Castelao reminisced about his beloved Pontevedra as follows: